 Wallis and Futuna

-citizens, the process is different and more strict.
-The island is financial backed by France, and coupled with fishing, this allows them to be tax free.
+For non-EU citizens, the process is different and more strict.
+The island is financially backed by France, and coupled with fishing, this allows them to be tax-free.

-Tourism isn’t well developed on the island, however you can get beautiful beach locations to relax for relatively low prices.
+Tourism isn’t well developed on the island, however, you can get beautiful beach locations to relax for relatively low prices.

 The British Virgin Islands

 The British Virgin Islands is an island nation located in the Caribbean, and know for its scenic beaches and vibrant nightlife.

 This tourism hotspot doesn’t need to tax its residents in order to operate.
 Permanent residency can be applied only after a residency of 20 years in the country!